isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-stain-for-pressure-treated-wood/index.md

 The stain coat requires a few hours to dry, and hence within that time, the stain will be damaged by the rain.
 Cleaning up for Thompson Water-Seal application requires using just water and soap.
 Also, remember to follow the manufacturer's stain usage instructions.
 Luckily, this strain combines with waterproofing and staining capabilities for the best results on your pressure-treated wood.
 See Also: what's the best stain for a swing set?

+Pros:
-Pros: - Seals or fills cracks to prevent unavoidable water infiltration. - It is an oil-based stain and sealer that'll "repel" water and hence reduce water infiltration. - Budget-friendly product - combines both stain and sealer - protects timber from UV rays and mildew damage - Treats effectively about 400 sq ft - Loved by both DIYers and expert painters - Can reduce wear in latex stain
+- Seals or fills cracks to prevent unavoidable water infiltration.
+- It is an oil-based stain and sealer that'll "repel" water and hence reduce water infiltration.
+- Budget-friendly product
+- combines both stain and sealer
+- protects timber from UV rays and mildew damage
+- Treats effectively about 400 sq ft
+- Loved by both DIYers and expert painters
+- Can reduce wear in latex stain

+Cons:
-Cons: - Some users consider it to be too thick
+- Some users consider it to be too thick

-> See Also: > Semi-Transparent Deck stain

 ###  [2.
 Valspar Semi-Solid Cabot Stain Oil-Based for Siding and Deck](https://www.amazon.com/dp/B002MADHWE/?tag=p-policy-20)